mjosaarinen/py-acvp-pqc/README.md

 We provide Python interface to run the NIST Reference Kyber and Dilithium implementations on a Linux system ( [Pythonnet](http://pythonnet.github.io/) is available for Mac and Windows too, but I have not tested it. ) There is also code to run tests against the static JSON-format test vectors in the ACVP-Server repo.

 Note that the NIST reference implementations absolutely should **not** be used "in production" since no attention has been paid to crucial factors such as resistance against (remote) timing attacks.
 This is simply not needed in test vector generation.

 ##  Step-by-step Running Instructions

 This is very hacky: The following steps were executed on a fresh install of Ubuntu 24.04 LTS in July-September, 2024.
-If it doesn't work for you, too bad -- NIST ACVTS code is in flux and .NET6 is at its End of Service in 2024, etc.
+If it doesn't work for you, too bad.

 Install git, if needed, and clone this repo:
 ```